Code-the-Dream-School/intro-to-programming-2025/lessons/06DeeperLookAtGit.md

 * [Coursera: git - GitHub introduction](https://www.coursera.org/learn/introduction-git-github) (a free full course on it that covers a lot more)

 **NOTE:** Coursera may indicate you can only access this lesson with a free 7-day trial.
 You can avoid this by clicking on "Enroll for Free" the clicking the small "Audit this course" link at the bottom (see image below...)
+If you already have your own personal Coursera account, you won't be offered the audit option so please reach out to your Cohort Leader for assistance.

 ![7-day free trial modal](https://github.com/Code-the-Dream-School/intro-to-programming-2024/blob/b3d6133ab2aa15b3232ffdcd36ac8f5d4bf47d97/Audit.png?raw=true)